Emergency assistance

 Winter tyres are mandatory from 1 November to 15 April when driving in winter conditions.
 Carry snow chains if driving in mountainous areas in winter.

-You can buy a vignette:
+You can buy a vignette online or from petrol stations.

 Random vignette checks occur.
 You'll be fined if you don't have one.